TechPony-cmd/analytics-engineering/healthcare_claims_project/README.md

 	├── profiles.yml    				# database connection
 	└── README.md            			# Project documentation
 	└── seed_data_info.yml            	# column: description on seed data

-This project is divided into several sections based on the stages of the data pipeline:
-* Staging Models: Raw data cleaning and initial transformation.
-* Intermediate Models: Data transformations that prepare the data for analysis.
-* Mart Models: Final models that provide actionable insights for end-users.

 ### Tech Stack